FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 ### Gradle Remote Build Cache

-We offer a Gradle Build Cache Node, which can be used to cache various output of a gradle build.
+We offer a Gradle Build Cache Node, which can be used to cache various outputs of a Gradle build.

 Web UI: <http://gradle-cache.halfpipe.io>